stevedatadog/katacoda-scenarios/datadog-201/2-runbooks/1-create-context.md

 1. Click the **Done** button

 ## Link to drill-down resources
 The description links to many useful resources for drilling down into more information.
 For each one, replace the **link-to-resource** placeholder with the resource's URL.
-You can use the quick nav to copy some URLs without leaving the cell editor:
+You can use the quick nav to copy some URLs without leaving the runbook:

 1. To get the URL to the synthetic test results, type CTRL+K (PC) or CMD+K (macOS), and type "synth"
 1. The **Storedog Checkout** synthetic test should appear under **RECENT**